 Taking in a lodger has fewer legal requirements than letting a whole property.
 However, we'd always recommend you put something in writing as it'll protect both you and your lodger and give you a basis for reference should any disagreement arise.

 A Lodger Agreement is used when a landlord wants to rent a room in a furnished property where the landlord lives and shares common parts of the property (e.g. bathroom, toilet, kitchen and sitting room) with the tenant or tenants.
 If you want to rent a room in your flat or house, then this Lodgers Agreement can only be used in situations where the property is your principal home.

-The SpareRoom lodger agreement is produced by the Guild of Residential Landlords and is suitable for landlords in England & Wales (for Scotland, click here).
-It's available for just £7.50 for the pdf download version, and £9.99 if you want us to send it to you in the post as well.
+The SpareRoom Lodger Agreement has been solicitor approved and is suitable for landlords in England & Wales.
+It's available for just £7.50 for the PDF download version, and £9.99 if you want us to send it to you in the post as well.

 For agreements valid in Scotland, please click the following link: